DMDcoin/dmdv4migration/docs/governance.md

 - weighted voting (easy injection on the stake)
 - weights require to be calculated at the execution of the vote.
 - voters are not allowed to change their opinion once theiy have voted.
+- upgrading of the HBBFT-POSDAO Contracts (or is this a hardfork ?)
+- upgrading of the Governance DAO Contracts.

 ### POA Governance App